 Two weekends ago was Patriots Day weekend AKA Boston Marathon weekend.
 As you might imagine, it was a BIG deal this year.
 Even bigger than normal.
 Stefan and I are working for a lab affiliated with MIT so we get Patriots Day off, yay 3 day weekend!

 We spent the weekend playing host to a friend of a friend who was in Boston for a job interview.
 Nico was a great guest and I LOVE playing Bed and Breakfast host.
-We sent him out into the great wilds of downtown Boston for the day and got to work on the windows.
-We know how to get the best deal on replacement windows.
+We sent him out into the great wilds of downtown Boston for the day and got to work on the windows replacement with the professionals at window replacement nashville tn.
 Typically, new windows are installed from the outside.
 Our house is REALLY tall…and our windows are REALLY big so we developed an alternate method.

 The first thing we do with a window, is pull off the trim.
 We score the edges with a box cutter to cut the years of paint that are holding the trim onto the wall.
 Then we pry them off with a prybar and hammer.
 It’s loud, dusty, and dangerous, so wear your PPE: ear plugs, mask, and safety glasses.
 After the trim is off, we remove the plaster from behind the trim.
 Gross.
 Plaster is a big mess but it has to be done.
 We have developed a method of scoring it with a dull knife and then prying it off with a prybar and a broken screwdriver.